-Beatitude House strives to offer programs with a focus on betterment of the individual through creating of homes, providing educational opportunities and fostering healthy families.
-Through the empowerment of the individual, women go on to develop their personal education goals to secure and maintain meaningful employment, family stability and continued economic growth.
+Beatitude House strives to offer programs with a focus on betterment of the individual by creating of homes, providing educational opportunities and fostering healthy families.
+Through the empowerment of the individual, women go on to develop their personal education goals and work to secure and maintain meaningful employment, family stability and continued economic growth.

-Our transitional housing program, A House of Blessing, provides a family with a fully furnished apartment for one year, with an opportunity to renew for second year if certain criteria are met, while mothers work on their educational goals.
-To be eligible, a woman must be homeless according to HUD definition, be willing to attend a full-time educational or career preparation program and be drug and alcohol free for at least one year.
+Our transitional housing program, A House of Blessing, provides a family with a fully-furnished apartment while mothers work on their educational goals and employment.
+A woman's length of stay is dependent on her needs and progress toward goals.
+To be eligible, a woman must be homeless according to HUD definition, be willing to attend a full-time educational or career preparation program, and be drug and alcohol free for at least one year.

 Permanent Supportive Housing